 Since 2005, Taiwanese tuna fishing vessels with GRT over 20 tons fishing for highly migratory fish stocks are required to install ALC and transmit one vessel position every 4 hours.
-In 2018, the measure further require the vessels operating in the area beyond national jurisdiction to transmit their positions every 1 hour.
-It would provide more information of the distribution of the fishing operation.
+In 2018, the measure further required the vessels operating in the area beyond national jurisdiction to transmit their positions every 1 hour.
+Afterwards, vessels with GRT over 20 tons fishing for highly migratory fish stocks operating in national jurisdiction shall also install ALC and transmit one vessel position every 4 hours since 2020 February.
+Through the above-mentioned measures, more information was provided regarding the distribution of the fishing operation.